From Few to Many Faults: Optimal Adaptive Byzantine Agreement

-Finally, we can look at termination: \begin{lemma} After GST, if a view start with a leader who is honest and does not have a commit proof, then at the end of the view, every honest party gets a commit proof. \end{lemma}
+Finally, we can look at termination: \begin{lemma} After GST, assuming $f \leq n-k$, if a view start with a leader who is honest then at the end of the view, either every honest party gets a commit proof or the leader ran the retrieval protocol and it failed (i.e returned $\bot$). \end{lemma}

 \begin{proof} After GST, messages are received withing $\Delta$ times.
-This means that $n-t$ honest parties can always sign the value as long as it is valid, which will be the case if the leader is honest, and the condition for the key proof is passed.
-Because a view lasts $9 \Delta$ rounds, this is enough to make sure all messages get sent and received by honest parties before the view ends.
+Because we assume $f \leq n-k$, this means that $k$ honest parties can always sign the value as long as it is valid, which will be the case if the leader is honest, and the condition for the key proof is passed.
+Because a view lasts $11 \Delta$ rounds, this is enough to make sure all messages get sent and received by honest parties before the view ends.

+If the leader starts the view with a commit proof, then it will not run the leader part of the protocol.
+However, we remark that in this case, every honest party which does not have a commit proof yet will send a \textsc{Complain} message to the leader.
+In turn, the leader will send its commit proof (at most once) to each party which sends a complain message.
+Therefore after two rounds, every honest party will have the commit proof.

-If the leader receives at some point a valid \textsc{Suggest} message with a commit proof, then it will broadcast it to all parties which ends the proof in this case.
-Thus we can now assume the leader did not receive a \textsc{Suggest} message with a commit proof.
+In the case where the leader does not have the commit proof at the beginning of the view, but receives at some point a valid \textsc{Suggest} message with a commit proof, then it will broadcast it to all parties which ends the proof in this case.
+Thus we can now assume the leader did not already have a commit proof and did not receive a \textsc{Suggest} message with a commit proof.